Assistant Professor of Art History

 B.A., Joint Concentration: Fine Arts/Visual & Environmental Studies (studio arts), Harvard University

-I am currently researching and preparing an exhibition for RISD Museum in Providence which will reunite several objects from Matisse's personal collection—Islamic furniture and metalwork, Chinese porcelain, Oceanic textiles—with the paintings and sculptures inspired by pictorial concepts gleaned from these same objects.
-The exhibition and its related scholarly catalog will cover episodes from the entirety of Matisse's career (roughly 50 years) in an effort to chart how these different cultural traditions played very different and complex roles at successive moments in the artist's development.
+I am currently researching and preparing an international loan exhibition that will reunite several objects from Matisse's personal collection—Islamic furniture and metalwork, Chinese porcelain, Oceanic textiles—with the paintings and sculptures inspired by pictorial concepts gleaned from these same objects.
+The exhibition and its related scholarly catalog will cover episodes from the entirety of Matisse's career (roughly 40 years) in an effort to chart how these different cultural traditions played very different and complex roles at successive moments in the artist's development.

 Although my current work is primarily focused on European art, it is grounded in the idea that the history of modernism is a culturally hybrid history.
 I am fascinated by the role visual culture and technology has played in shaping points of contact between Europe and its imagined Others.